theflimflam/vectorized-playing-cards/README.md

 to decrease file size and create cleaner curves, sharper transitions, etc.

-This fork takes all the generated inkscape stuff and tries to create a smaller SVG good to imbed in applications rather than for print.
+This fork takes all the generated inkscape stuff and tries to create a smaller SVG good to embed in applications rather than for print.
 Inkscape cruft removed, with clean IDs and reuses vectors where possible.

   [FORK]: http://sourceforge.net/projects/vector-cards/

-Licence
+License
 --------------------------------------------------------------------------------
 The work is duel Licensed under [LGPL 3][LGPL] and [GPL 3][GPL].